poplarShift/living-research-template/README.md

 2. reusable, and
 3. scalable.

 Instead of getting stowed away in a printed journal or in a static pdf, you'd then want your research to be accessible for further modification and critique, either by future you, colleagues, or anyone else, really.
 This is what I'd call "living research".
 What's more, you're in luck, because there is a plethora of open-source tools available these days!
-This repository contains a template for what your workflow could look like.
+This repository contains a template for what such a workflow could look like.

+This template makes use of python-centered tools.
+However, none of them strictly require that you code in python and the few custom python scripts that I wrote to handle the workflow could even be replaced by something in your favorite language.
+The barebones of the workflow are conda for package management, git for versioning, and pandoc for handling documents (and in the future hopefully smoother integration with docker or other containerization software).

 # In this document